-Trefriw Walking Festival is now in its sixth year, and continues to grow annually, such that it is Snowdonia’s most popular Walking Festival.
+Trefriw Walking Festival is now in its seventh year, and continues to grow annually, such that it is Snowdonia’s most popular Walking Festival.

 The event was started in 2013 by Gill Scheltinga (who is still our Chairperson), when just 8 walks were offered, and for the first two years the Festival was run as an event under the auspices of Cerdded Conwy Walks.